TLiu2014/slack-docmap/submission.md

   `search.messages` endpoint; the RTS implementation is preserved on the `rts-api` branch and re-activates the moment it runs on a workspace where the tier is enabled.
+- **Right-sizing the deployment.** Judges click "Open interactive map" in Slack and expect it to render — the map can't live on our laptop.
+First attempt was a two-container stack (app + Postgres) on a GCE `e2-micro`, which ran into a chain of small issues: Prisma Client's musl engine needs `libssl` at runtime, `npx prisma` at container start was downloading the CLI on every boot, and the `pnpm deploy --prod` layout changed with pnpm 11 (needs `--legacy`).
+We simplified by dropping the database entirely for the deployed instance — one image, in-memory graph store, no schema init step, boots in seconds.
+Local dev still uses SQLite/Prisma for persistence during iteration.
 - **Off-screen React Flow rasterization.** The print feature has to snapshot three graph views the user never sees.
 React Flow measures nodes with a ResizeObserver on each node's DOM — but Chromium silently skips